It’s common for cockatiels to develop nostril issues.

-Staining isn’t normal and is usually caused by dried, discolored mucus coming out of the nostril.
+Staining isn’t normal and is usually caused by dried, discolored mucus from the nostril.
 You’ll need to take your cockatiel to an avian vet to determine the exact cause to get the most appropriate treatment.

 Healthy cockatiel nasal discharge is thin and transparent, so when you see boogers in the nose, there’s likely something else going on.
 Thick or discolored nasal discharge indicates a health concern – most likely an infection.
 Listen to your cockatiel’s breathing.
 If it sounds unusually loud or similar to coughing, take it to the vet for treatment.

-Water in the nose or wet nostrils is the sign of a fungal infection, which causes abnormal discharge.
+Water in the nose or wet nostrils is a sign of a fungal infection, which causes abnormal discharge.
 The two most common are:

 Aspergillosis is the more serious condition of the two – though Candida can spread to the beak, lungs, and digestive tract.
-According to The Journal of Exotic Pet Medicine, Aspergillosis is life-threatening and must be treated with haste.
+According to The Journal of Exotic Pet Medicine, Aspergillosis is life-threatening and must be treated promptly.

 Why Is My Cockatiel’s Nose Red?